-Ensure the socio-environmental sustainability of the existing infrastructures and the extensions of the distribution and transmission network.
+- Ensure the socio-environmental sustainability of the existing infrastructures and the extensions of the distribution network.

-In accordance with the above, the first point of Enel's Biodiversity policy establishes that this company carries out its activities respecting the principle of the "mitigation hierarchy", by means of which it prioritizes, in the first place, preventing or avoiding negative impacts ; second, if the impacts cannot be avoided, reduce and remedy their effects; and, lastly, offset negative residual impacts.
+In accordance with the above, the first point of Enel's Biodiversity policy establishes that the company carries out its activities guided by the principle of "mitigation hierarchy", by means of which it prioritizes, in the first place, preventing or avoiding negative impacts, secondly, if the impacts cannot be avoided, reduce and remedy their effects; and, lastly, offset negative residual impacts.

 In this way, when Enel plans a new project, it takes into account the environmental value of the territory, discarding sites that have a high biological value.